About the Author

 By centering agency, red helicopter creates agility and change.

+James is a bridge and an inspiration for many seemingly disparate and orthogonal communities.
 Prominent civic and non-profit organizations have recognized the broader societal impact of James’ private sector endeavors.
-He is a Frederick Douglass honoree of the New York Urban League, the recipient of the Council of Korean Americans’ Trailblazer Award, and an honoree of One To World’s Fulbright Award.
-Ashoka, the pioneer in social entrepreneurship, elected him as a member of its Entrepreneur-to-Entrepreneur Network.
-He also currently serves on the Board of Directors of Coalition for Asian American Families and Children and is a former director of Harvard University’s American Repertory Theater.
+He is a Frederick Douglass honoree of the New York Urban League, the recipient of the Council of Korean Americans and the Korean American Story Trailblazer Awards, an honoree of Girls Write Now, and an honoree of One To World’s Fulbright Award.
+Ashoka, the pioneer in social entrepreneurship, elected him as a charter member of its Entrepreneur-to-Entrepreneur Network.
+He was a charter member of JP Morgan Chase’s Advancing Black Pathways and a former director of Harvard University’s American Repertory Theater.

 James received his A.B. with honors from Harvard College and J.D. with honors from Harvard Law School, where he was an editor of Harvard Law Review.
 He lives outside Boston with his wife and three children.
 He is a frustrated musician.